temporalio/documentation/docs/go/error-handling.md

 title: Error Handling in Go
 ---

-An Activity, or a child Workflow, might fail, and you could handle errors differently based on the different error cases.
+An Activity, or a Child Workflow, might fail, and you could handle errors differently based on the different error cases.

 If the Activity returns an error as `errors.New()` or `fmt.Errorf()`, that error will